-When I first got into radio, I had a friend and we would go out to eat all the time.
-I stopped going out to eat with her because I could not stand that she was not a good tipper.
-She would have a $6 meal and she would get her calculator out and she would determine the exact bare minimum percentage and that’s what she tipped.
-So I ended up compensating because here’s why: I waited tables when I was younger.
-I’m a firm believer that everyone should wait tables for a year just to gather the perspective of the service industry.
-When you wait tables, you see how hard it is, how hard they work, how fast-paced it is, and how easy it is to forget something like bringing another basket of chips or something like that.
-When you experience that firsthand, it makes you empathetic and because she had never waited tables, she did not have that empathy.
-She was a really stingy tipper and I was thinking about Hebrews 4:15:
+I'm a firm believer that everyone should wait tables or serve in a fast food role for a year just to gather the perspective of the service industry.
+When you wait tables or work fast food, you see how hard it is, how hard they work, how fast-paced it is, and how easy it is to forget something like bringing another basket of chips or something like that.
+When you experience that firsthand, it makes you empathetic and because they had never waited tables, they did not have that empathy.

 "For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin." - Hebrews 4:15